starrify/chromium-request-interception-double-pause-poc/README.md

 It is suggested to launch the scripts with the `DEBUG=*` to retrieve all debug messages, or `DEBUG=puppeteer:protocol*` for Puppeteer / `DEBUG=*protocol` for Playwright to retrieve only the debug output for the DevTools Protocol details.

-Due to the implement limitations in both Puppeteer and Playwright, which would be discussed in a later section, both script would fail at the `page.goto` line (e.g. `Navigation Timeout Exceeded`) when successfully triggering the issue.
+Due to the implement limitations in both Puppeteer and Playwright, which would be discussed in a later section, both scripts would fail at the `page.goto` line (e.g. `Navigation Timeout Exceeded`) when successfully triggering the issue.
 Despite the failure, it shall be enough to confirm this issue via the DevTools Protocol debug output.

-There is a third script provides in `scripts/test_puppeteer_mitigation.js` which mitigates the Puppeteer failure and makes the render successful.
+There is a third script provided in `scripts/test_puppeteer_mitigation.js` which mitigates the Puppeteer failure and makes the render successful.
 When using this script, the Chromium issue may be also confirmed from the debug output.

 ## 7. Test targets